 5.C Waiver of Informed Consent

-Federal regulations (45 CFR 46.116(d)) allow for the IRB to grant a waiver of consent in some cases.
+Federal regulations (45 CFR 46.116(d) under Pre-2018 regulations and 45 CFR 46.116(f) under the current 2018 regulations) 45 CFR 46.116(d) and 21 CFR 10.115(g)(3) allow for the IRB to grant a waiver of consent in some cases.
 This waiver allows the investigator to collect and use data without obtaining the information consent of subjects.
 Subjects do not provide consent for participation and are not given the opportunity to decide whether or not their information will be used for research purposes.
 A waiver of consent is approved by the IRB if the investigator requests the waiver and provides justification for the use of the waiver in the HawkIRB application.
 The IRB chair may waive informed consent if research is minimal risk, the rights and welfare of the subjects are not adversely affected, the research could not practicably be carried out without the waiver, and, when appropriate, subjects are provided with pertinent information after participation.

 5.C.i Waiver of Consent Process for Public Demonstration Projects